OpenNebula/docs/source/open_cluster_deployment/open_cloud_storage_setup/fs_ds.rst

   internally converted into the ``DRIVER`` format on import.

 * ``QCOW2_OPTIONS``: Custom options for the ``qemu-img`` clone action.
   The qcow2 drivers are a specialization of the shared drivers to work with the qcow2 format for disk images.
-Images are created and through the ``qemu-img`` command using the original image as backing file.
+Images are created and through the ``qemu-img`` command using the original image as a backing file.
 Custom options can be sent to ``qemu-img`` clone action through the variable ``QCOW2_OPTIONS`` in ``/etc/one/tmrc``.
 * ``DD_BLOCK_SIZE``: Block size for `dd` operations (default: 64kB) could be set in ``/var/lib/one/remotes/etc/datastore/fs/fs.conf``.
 * ``SUPPORTED_FS``: Comma separated list with every file system supported for creating formatted datablocks.
 Can be set in ``/var/lib/one/remotes/etc/datastore/datastore.conf``.
 * ``FS_OPTS_<FS>``: Options for creating the filesystem for formatted datablocks.
 Can be set in ``/var/lib/one/remotes/etc/datastore/datastore.conf`` for each filesystem type.